 Parent entry at row [x] does not exist.
 Please ensure all required fields are provided

-The message here says, the parent ID being referenced does not exist in this dataset, although, in the circumstances you indicate, will not prevent the dataset loading but will likely mean you end up with orphans simply because the referenced parent does not exist.
+The message here says, the parent ID being referenced does not exist in this dataset, although this error will not prevent the dataset loading but will likely mean you end up with orphans simply because the referenced parent does not exist.

 The Parent entry at row .... will report rows where there is no parent ID on loading using the Tree by IDs option.
 Using the example below: